riar253/Immune-Cell-Analysis/README.md

   rather than as five fixed columns.
 This was chosen deliberately because:
-  - the analytical questions are all *per population* (relative frequency, per-population boxplots, per-population statistics), and the long shape matches that grain — Part 2's required output is a direct `GROUP BY`;
+  - the analytical questions are all *per population* (relative frequency, per-population boxplots, per-population statistics), and the long shape matches that grain — Part 2's required output is a single straightforward aggregation query rather than an unpivot;
   - adding a new cell population later means inserting rows, not an `ALTER TABLE` plus query rewrites;
   - it generalizes to other per-sample measurements without schema change.